CDCgov/prime-reportstream/prime-router/docs/playbooks/how-retry-mechanisms-work.md

 So... the Batch function also splits as well as merges.

-Note that no receiver is using useBatchHeaders: false at the moment.
+Note that as of this moment, no receiver is using useBatchHeaders: false.

-wi9G7*zW